Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 - Open-gear tuners

-I believe that the Luna Tattoo is the mahogany tenor ukulele to opt for if you’re an intermediate player craving to showcase the dynamics of your techniques via an easy-to-fret fingerboard.
-Apart from the playability and sound warmth, people who saw the satin finish of my version of this tenor ukulele downright mistook it for an antique from the past century!
+I believe that this is the mahogany tenor ukulele to opt for if you’re an intermediate player craving to showcase the dynamics of your techniques via an easy-to-fret fingerboard.
+Apart from the playability and sound warmth, people who saw the finish of my version of this tenor uke downright mistook it for an antique from the past century!
+Another solid, solid wood ukulele.

 4. Donner DUT-1 – Best Value for Money